MirceaOvidiu/PA/README.md

 # PA
-Proiectarea Algoritmilor - An 1 Sem 2
+Proiectarea Algoritmilor - 1st year, 2nd semester

-repository containing lab work and homeworks for PA (DSA)
+the repositoty contains the notable projects done within PA (basically the same curriculum of Data Structures and Algorhytms).